 Whale Watching.
-Where to see the biggest animals in the world close up.
+Where to see the biggest animals in the world.

 Whale watching is a combination of serene calm moments at sea and then the totally unexpected bursting of whales shooting out of the water, often very near you.
-An unforgettable sight to connect with the kings of the sea.
+It is an unforgettable sight to connect with the kings of the sea.

 Here you can get a first introduction to whale watching around the world.
 We have chosen to take a closer look at some of the whale sites personally visited and places with the highest guarantee of amazing whale watching.
 Traveltalk looks at whale watching in many countries:

 Norway – northern Norway is known for an abundance of whales

 Iceland – without the whales “sustaining” the country historically, Iceland would not have been the same country placed in the middle of North Atlantic, a perfect spot for whale watching

 South Africa -Hermanus, in the Western Cape Province of South Africa is famous for whales

 The Azores archipelago, a favorite spot to watch whales sailing out from the green islands in the middle of the Atlantic

 The Sea of Cortez Baja Mexico and California is the place to see real big whales and known as one of the most beautiful seas of this world